Why a yoga club?

 class descriptions

-Ashtanga Short Forms — this class is a abbreviated practice made up of postures mainly from the first series and sometimes a few of the second series backbends of Ashtanga yoga.
-Although condensed, the essence of the Ashtanga method is intact.
+Ashtanga Short Forms — this class is an abbreviated practice made up of postures mainly from the first series and sometimes a few of the second series backbends of Ashtanga Yoga.

 Primary Series — the first set of yoga postures in Ashtanga Yoga.
 This class is the complete Primary Series with the traditional vinyāsa count that links the breath and 48 postures.
 This practice helps practitioners deepen inward focus, extend the natural breath, and is meant to help detoxify and purify the body.